 Did Julie have any favorites?

-She found a few favorites; a Tupelo Lemongrass Honey Bath really caught her eye.
+She found a few favorites; a Tupelo Lemongrass Bubble Bath really caught her eye.
 She loves taking baths.

 What was your favorite part of being on the show?

 As we were setting up for the show, everyone on the set would walk over and say, “What is this?
 It smells great!”
 They all wanted to experience Thymes.
 That reinforces for us as a team that what we do is really special.
 Once you smell it, you really want to be part of the brand.
 That was my favorite part of being on the show: Watching everyone in the studio share that experience—men and women, by the way.
 One of the producers said to me, “I’m going to buy this as a gift for my wife.”